 “The book was very easy to understand – now I am more able to know what the programmers are talking about.”

 “I would recommend this to anyone who wants to understand the basic concepts of programming PLC ladder logic.”

 Ralph Dempsey, BSEE Electrical Engineer

 About the Author

-Neal Babcock is a degreed Electrical Engineer and has written and maintained dozens of PLC programs used in the semiconductor, automotive, health care and aviation industries.
+Neal Babcock is an Electrical Engineer and has written and maintained dozens of PLC programs used in the semiconductor, automotive, energy and aviation industries.

 Our Returns Policy Within 14 days of receipt of your download, you may return any of the items you purchased from Engineer and Technician, for any reason, for a full refund.